jaimearanaz/AxaTest/README.md

 ## Sources of data

 The repositories are the sources of data used across the app.
-In this project are defined two main data sources: network and non persistent:
+In this project are defined two main data sources:
 - `NetworkRepository` is the repository that fetchs the data from its original remote source.
 - `NonPersistentRepository` is the one used for temporary allocated data, that is, data that is only available during the life cycle of the app, or until it's intentionally invalidated.

-In the middle of those repositories, we have a cache manager called `CachedRepository` that retrieves data from network only once, the first call, and the stores it and retrieves it from non persistent state.
+In the middle of those repositories, we have a cache manager called `CachedRepository` that retrieves data from network only once, and then stores it and retrieves it from non persistent state.

 For networking operations the app uses the new Swift framework `Combine`.

 ## Dependency injections

-A basic tecnhique to keep all elements and layers independent from each other, and thus improve code maintainability and encourage testeability, is dependency injection.
-With this tecnique, every actor in the system receives other actors they need to perform its responsability, instead of create them by its own.
-Besides, elements **depend always on protocols or interfaces**, instead of a particular element.
+A basic tecnhique where every actor in the system receives during its initialization the other actors they need to perform its responsability, instead of create them by its own.
+Besides this, these elements **depend always on protocols or interfaces**, instead of a particular element.

 When a new View (usually a `UIViewController`) is going to be presented, it triggers the injection process through a method called `inject(withSegue:)`.
 The associated View Model and the needed use cases and respositories are instantiated and assignated to each other.
 This process is always managed by a class suffixed with `DI` (standing for "Dependecy Injection").